11 SAFE AND SIMPLE WAYS TO LOSE HOLIDAY WEIGHT

 Did You Know?
-According to Harvard Health Online, eating less than thrice a day can result in overeating.
+According to Harvard Health Online, can result in overeating.

 While the number of times that you eat helps, what goes in your body plays a bigger role.
 Don’t take the idea of frequent mini-meals as an excuse to devote yourself to pigging out.
 You also have to choose what you eat.
 If your holiday meals were filled with fatty meats and carbs – don’t feel guilty, that’s totally understandable – try to keep those in the past and welcome your post-Christmas detox.